Bastian: Unicorns. They were unicorns.

 - Played for Laughs in one episode of Teen Titans Go!.
 Raven mentions that her demonic father Trigon forbids her from becoming a dancer like she's always wanted.

-- Batman: The Animated Series: Major Hamilton Hill disapproves of his ten year old son Jordan practicing magic tricks.
+- Batman: The Animated Series: Major Hamilton Hill disapproves of his ten-year-old son Jordan practicing magic tricks.
+The problem is that Jordan decides to be The Runaway and hides in The Joker van...

 - Neither did Satoru Iwata's parents approve of him joining the staff at Nintendo.
 He went on to run the company.
 Notice that Iwata was willing to speak about anything in his past in his "Iwata Asks" column—except his parents.